Save time by reading this expert Hyundai iLoad review

 The spec, though basic and unfussy, also attracted positive comments.
 It's good to see the inclusion of Apple CarPlay and Android Auto as standard as well as a USB port.

-It's not all plain sailing though.
+It's not all plain sailing though, going by the Hyundai iLoad review sample set we examined.
 Testers ranked the iLoad as having one of the noisiest interiors compared to competitors.
 Ok, it's a van, but others seem to be able to attenuate the boom a little more effectively.
 Additionally, several testers said that it couldn't hide its age.
 In particular, the basic trip computer and non-digital speedometer were called out.

 Across the board, the iLoad was universally lambasted for lacking the extra safety tech almost all its rivals possess.
 To be fair, it would be easier to list what it does have, rather than what's missing.